jenkins-x/jx-docs/content/getting-started/install.md

 exporting `PATH` settings to ensure users can execute the `jx` commands in their environments:

-1. Create a hidden directory for installing the `jx` binary archive:

-        mkdir -p ~/.jx/bin

-2. Download the Jenkins X archive using the `curl` command (where
+1. Download the Jenkins X archive using the `curl` command (where
-    \[LATEST\_VERSION\] is the most current version of Jenkins X released, which is 2.0.46), and unarchive to the hidden directory using the `tar` command:
+    \[LATEST\_VERSION\] is the most current version of Jenkins X on the [releases](https://github.com/jenkins-x/jx/releases/) page), and unarchive to the hidden directory using the `tar` command:

         curl -L https://github.com/jenkins-x/jx/releases/download/[LATEST_VERSION]/jx-linux-amd64.tar.gz | tar xzv -C ~/.jx/bin

-3. Create a system-wide `export` attribute to the `PATH` variable to execute `jx` commands without having to memorize its location:

-        export PATH=$PATH:~/.jx/bin

-4. Create a user-based `export` to the `jx` path directed to your local `bash` shell configuration file so that your non-root user can execute the program without root permissions:

-        echo 'export PATH=$PATH:~/.jx/bin' >> ~/.bashrc
+2. Install the uncompressed `jx` directory to an executable path with the `mv` command:

+        sudo mv jx /user/local/bin

 ### Windows

-- You can install Jenkins X on Windows through Chocolatey, a third-party package management system that provides convenient one-step commands for local Jenkins X installations and upgrades.
+You can install Jenkins X on Windows through Chocolatey, a third-party package management system that provides convenient one-step commands for local Jenkins X installations and upgrades.

 Install the Chocolatey package management system using an Administrative
 Shell: